Imperial Coronation (Fabergé egg): Further transactions

-The egg was purchased in 1927 by Emanuel Snowman for Wartski a family-owned firm of art and antique dealers in London.
-The egg was then sold to the collector Charles Parsons in 1934, but then reacquired by Wartski in 1945 and remained with the company until early 1979.
+The egg was purchased in 1927 by Emanuel Snowman for Wartski, a family-owned firm of art and antique dealers in London.
+The egg was then sold to collector Charles Parsons in 1934, was reacquired by Wartski in 1945, and remained with the company until early 1979.

 Late twentieth century

-In March 1979, the egg was sold to Malcolm Forbes for $2.16 million USD along with the Lilies of the Valley Fabergé Egg.
+In March 1979, the egg was sold to Malcolm Forbes for million along with the Lilies of the Valley Fabergé Egg.

 In 2004, nine Fabergé eggs, including the Imperial Coronation Egg, were to be sold by Sotheby's Auction House, however on February 4, 2004, Sotheby's announced that more than 180 Fabergé art pieces, including the 9 rare Fabergé eggs, had been withdrawn from auction and privately sold to Viktor Vekselberg.
 The official selling price of the Coronation Egg to Vekselberg was never publicly disclosed by Sotheby's, fueling much speculation.
-However, CNN reported the day after the sale that "...it was a very serious offer that the Forbes family accepted."
-In a 2013 BBC Four documentary, Vekselberg revealed he had spent just over $100 Million purchasing the 9 Fabergé eggs.
+In a 2013 BBC Four documentary, Vekselberg revealed he had spent just over $100 million purchasing the 9 Fabergé eggs.

 The Fabergé Collection represents perhaps the most significant example of our cultural heritage outside Russia.
 The religious, spiritual, and emotional content captured by these Faberge eggs touches upon the soul of the Russian people.